H2YL/fall2024qtrobot/README.md

 ## Modules and Features
 - **Conversation**: Facilitates interactive and supportive dialogue through the use of GPT-4o, acting as a virtual productivity coach to assist users in managing tasks and maintaining focus.
-- **Prioritization and Schedule Generation**: Implements advanced task management, including task decomposition, priority setting, and schedule creation using tools like the Eisenhower Matrix.
+- **Task Prioritization and Schedule Generation**: Implements advanced task management, including task decomposition, priority setting, and weekly/daily schedule creation using tools like the Eisenhower Matrix.
 - **Pomodoro Session**: Provides structured work sessions with timed intervals, break, and website-blocking functionality to minimize distractions.
 - **Engagement Detection**: Continuously monitors the user's attention levels using a deep learning framework to assess and respond to engagement in real time.
 - **Emotion Recognition**: Detects and analyzes the user's emotional state using the DeepFace library, enabling empathetic interactions and tailored responses.